Skip to main content

 Although SCAAK has no legal responsibility for the development of a quality assurance (QA) review system in the jurisdiction, it has played an active role in promoting the establishment of such a system and contributing to its development.

-Preparing its members for the implementation of QA review system for auditors and increasing the quality of work of SCAAK members in general has been also a priority area for SCAAK since 2011.
-SCAAK reestablished the Quality Control Committee as the Committee for Quality Management of Compliance with Standards (QMCS Committee), and Department for Quality Management of Compliance with Standards (QMCS Department) superseded the Department for Quality Control.
-The committee assists statutory auditors that are SCAAK members in implementing and maintaining an appropriate system of quality management of compliance with standards, through reporting of annual activities, site visits to local SMPs in cooperation with the Royal NBA senior experts, QA reviews, organizing continuing professional development (CPD), and disseminating simplified guidance for SMPs developed in cooperation with the Albanian Institute of Certified Accountants and Royal NBA.
-As of 2022, SCAAK reports that translations of quality management standards are in a final stage of review.
+Preparing its members for the implementation of a QA review system and increasing the quality of work of SCAAK members in general has been a priority for SCAAK.
+The QMCSC and DQMCS assist SCAAK members in implementing and maintaining an appropriate system of quality management and compliance with standards through reporting of annual activities, site visits to local SMPs in cooperation with the Royal NBA senior experts, QA reviews, organizing continuing professional development (CPD), and disseminating simplified guidance for SMPs developed in cooperation with the Albanian Institute of Certified Accountants and Royal NBA.
+As of 2025, SCAAK reports that translations of quality management standards are completed and disseminated.

 SCAAK reports that its professional education program was fundamentally redesigned in 2008 and has been continuously updated to include international developments and the requirements of IES leveraging its agreement with BPP Learning Media, under which SCAAK has exclusive right to use and translate educational materials in the core subjects.
-The 2019 IES Handbook and other supporting materials issued by the IAESB have been translated and disseminated.
-SCAAK has revised its curriculum to incorporate the revised IESs 2, 3, 4, and 8 that were effective in 2021 into its educational programming (e.g., new modules on ESG, IT, and mandatory training in accounting software for all students).
-Additionally, SCAAK signed a Memorandum of Understanding (MoU) in 2015 with Deloitte Kosovo to update the Tax and Law book to incorporate changes to the relevant legislative pronouncements.

 SCAAK indicates it is also actively involved with other stakeholders in the jurisdiction to promote the incorporation of the IES requirements and ensuring that the education of professional accountants in the jurisdiction is of high, internationally acceptable quality.
 To this effect, an important stream of SCAAK’s activities relates to its accreditation process of higher education institutions in Kosovo to ensure alignment of their programs with IESs.
-The Education Standards Committee of SCAAK has drafted the criteria for higher education institutions, and the accreditation process is under the direct supervision of the SCAAK’s Council.
+The Education Standards Committee of SCAAK has drafted the criteria for higher education institutions, and the accreditation process is under the direct supervision of the SCAAK’s Board.

 The continuing professional development (CPD) requirement for certified auditors is prescribed by law and is subject to monitoring by the KCFR.
 SCAAK has also established CPD requirements for its other members, which are in line with IES 7–8, according to SCAAK.
 SCAAK implements a 40-hour minimum requirement of CPD hours for accountants and auditors.
 Auditors are required to complete at least 24-hours of verifiable CPD and no less than 40-hours of CPD in total.
 Accountants have a minimum of 18 verifiable hours and annual total of 40 hours.
 SCAAK communicates the importance of CPD to members through its website and other means.
 While SCAAK states that it monitors compliance with CPD requirements, non-compliance is not subject to sanctions.